WVUHPC/2019-Intro-HPC/_episodes/01-introduction.md

 ### Cache

 Cache is a high-speed momentary memory format assigned to the CPU to facilitate future retrieval of data and instructions before processing.
 It’s very similar to RAM in the sense that it acts as a temporary holding pen for data.
-However the CPU access this memory in chunks and the mapping to RAM is different.
+However CPU's access this memory in chunks and the mapping to RAM is different.

 Contrary to RAM that are independent pieces of hardware, cache sits on the CPU itself, so the access times are significantly faster.
 The Cache is an important portion of the production cost of a CPU, to the point where one of the differences between  Core i3 i5 and i7 is basically the size of the Cache memory.